nikhilshinde0909/LncConserve/README.md

 eg. python download_datasets_ensembl.py sbicolor
 > Ensembl version 56 <- download the datasets
 ```
-Similarly, if you don't have liftover files for conservation analysis then you can generate it through genome alignments of reference and query species genomes as follows
+Similarly, if you don't have liftover files for conservation analysis then you can keep it blank as such or generate it through genome alignments of reference and query species genomes as follows
 ```
 python Liftover.py <threads> <genome> <org_name> <genome_related_species> <rel_sp_name> <params_distance>
 eg.